Post-doctoral researcher at the Marine Institute (Ireland) working on abundance and ecology of mesopelagic fish.

-I am a marine biologist with strong interest in ecology and environmental protection.
-Currently I am completing my PhD research on Microplastic Pathways in Marine Pelagic Systems at the National University of Ireland, Galway under supervision of Prof. Peter Croot and Dr. Tom Doyle.
+In 2019 I completed my PhD studies on microplastic pathways in marine pelagic systems at the National University of Ireland, Galway under supervision of Prof. Peter Croot and Dr. Tom Doyle.

 For me it is particularly important to make my research findings accessible and understandable not only to the academic society via peer reviewed publishing but also through outreach activities for society.

-I am currently leading a project investigating microplastic ingestion by whale sharks in the Maldives.
-The scientific goals of the project are to extract and identify microplastics from whale shark faeces and to look at routes of exposure.
-This involves looking at microplastic abundances in seawater, plankton and particulate organic matter sampled at whale shark hotspots.
+I am currently leading a project which investigates microplastic ingestion by whale sharks in the Maldives and basking sharks in Ireland.
+The scientific goals of the project are to extract and identify microplastics from the shark’s faeces and to look at routes of exposure.
+This involves looking at microplastic abundances in seawater, plankton and particulate organic matter sampled at shark feeding hotspots.
 Very importantly this project also has a strong outreach component.
 We are trying to bring our research findings forward to stakeholders and assist in problem framing and solution finding.
-To read more about the project follow us here: or on twitter/instagram: @mpwhalesharks
+Read more about the project on the SaveOurSeas homepage and follow us on twitter or instagram

 Save Our Seas Project Leader (Funded by Keystone Grant 2019)